trilitech/tezos-developer-docs/docs/dApps/unity/scenes.md

 <img src="/img/dApps/unity-contract-scene-origination.png" alt="The newly originated contract on the block explorer" style={{width: 500}} />

 Now you can go back to the Simulation panel in the Unity Editor and click "Mint Token."
-The project sends another transaction to your wallet app.
-When you approve it, the wallet app sends a transaction to the smart contract to create (mint) a token.
+The project gets approval in your wallet and then sends a transaction to the smart contract to create (mint) a token.
 Like the deployment operation, it can take time for the transaction to complete and be confirmed on Tezos.

 When the mint transaction is complete, the "Tokens Count" text in the scene updates to show the number of token types that have been minted with this contract.